Visual symbolic mechanisms: Emergent symbol processing in vision language models: Appendix

-\textbf{Target RSM Construction} To evaluate what type of information these representations encode, we construct two types of target RSMs.
+To evaluate what type of information these representations encode, we constructed two types of target RSMs.
 The position-based RSM captures spatial relationships using ground-truth $(x, y)$ coordinates $\text{coord}(i, t)$ of object $i$ in trial $t$, with normalized Euclidean distances:

 The feature-based RSM represents semantic similarity through visual attributes.
-We construct separate matrices for color and shape attributes, then combine them:
+We constructed separate matrices for color and shape attributes, then combined them: